 Patient Welfare Schemes

 Apart from clinical and scientific achievements, the Centre has pioneered schemes to help the less privileged socio-economic groups.
-At RCC nearly 53% patients receive free treatment and another 27% in the middle income group receive treatment at subsidised rates.
 'Cancer Care for Life' (CCL) scheme was launched in 1986 to generate a welfare fund for cancer patients.
 Consequent upon the winding up of the CCL scheme of Rs.101/- per policy holder, a new CCL project of Rs.500/- per policy was launched during 1993.
 The scheme has been stopped in the year 2014 for giving way to a viable scheme in the context of the present socio-economic environment.
-With these commendable efforts in the past 35 years the centre has carved a unique niche in the health map of Kerala.
+With these commendable efforts over the past 42 years, the centre has carved a unique niche in the health map of Kerala.

 A patient can avail one or more than one of several schemes listed below to alleviate some of the financial burden he/she may have to bear during the course of treatment.

 - Thaalolam (Government of Kerala) : Children below 18 years of age are eligible.
-This scheme is applicable to patients belonging to families too poor to afford treatment irrespective of BPL/APL category.
+This scheme is applicable to patients belonging to families too poor to afford treatment of BPL category.
 Maximum assistance given under this scheme is Rs.1,00,000/- for diseases other than cancer which are lethal or fatal.

 - Comprehensive Health Care Programme for Scheduled Tribes (Government of Kerala): The patient should bring a copy of tribal certificate from village officer / tribal Officer.
 A patient in this category is eligible for full free treatment, including food and travelling expenses for himself.
 In one day, an APL patient is eligible for treatment worth Rs.
 10, 000/- and BPL patient for Rs.50, 000/-.